Lessons

 When taking Suzuki-style music lessons with me, you will use the core Suzuki repertoire, and some supplemental materials.
 I teach:

 I also take requests if students want to learn to play a particular song outside the Suzuki repertoire, and occasionally my students learn holiday-inspired music depending on the season.
-Depending on the student's needs, I may also use the following books:
+Depending on the student's needs, I may also use other books, which frequently include:

 Get Started: